 - ¾ cup organic sugar

 - ⅜ cup raw cashews

 - 54 grams dark chocolate chopped

 - Blend the soy milk, sugar, cashews, corn starch, and salt in a high speed blender.
 (See note)

 - Pour the contents into a saucepan.
 Cook over medium heat until the mixture is thickened.

 - Remove the saucepan from the heat and stir in the vanilla extract, peppermint extract, and vodka.

 - Transfer the mixture into a glass jar or covered bowl and refrigerate until completely cooled.

-- Freeze the ice cream mixture in an ice cream maker.
+- Churn the ice cream mixture in an ice cream maker.
 When the ice cream begins to thicken, add the chopped chocolate or chocolate chips.

 - Then transfer to a covered freezer safe container and freeze until firm.
 I like to use a silicone bread pan and cover with plastic wrap.